swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 {: .language-python}

 ## Using Variables in Python
-To display the value of a variable to the screen in Python, we can use `print` function:
+To display the value of a variable to the screen in Python, we can use the `print` function:

 ~~~
 print(weight_kg)